 SJC Basics

 Like Oakland, the airport has lots of service up and down the West Coast and also more favorable weather conditions than SFO.
-Also like at Oakland, Southwest Airlines is the dominant airline, carrying more than 50% of SJC’s passengers.
-The airline has been expanding with some international routes in the last several years.
+Also like at Oakland, Southwest Airlines is the dominant airline, carrying more than 50% of SJC's passengers.
+The airline has been expanding with new international routes in the last several years.

 For travelers headed to the South Bay and Silicon Valley, the airport is definitely the most convenient.
 For San-Francisco bound travelers, the traffic along the busy I-80 corridor might be too prohibitive to make this a viable choice unless you have a very early morning or late night arrival or departure.